openbroadcaster/openbroadcaster.github.io/advanced.md

 Alert Player users are able to record and capture off-air audio logs that can be used for CRTC logging purposes or reused as a podcast.
 An example would be to use the onboard "line-in" of sound card, plug a FM tuner monitoring you stations signal.
 Pulse must be the audio mode for your system.

-1. Enable Audio Logging from the sources tab.
+1) Enable Audio Logging from the sources tab.

 ![ Audio Logging](img/audio_logging.png ){: .audio_logging}

-1. Select Input source to record.
+2) Select Input source to record.

 ![ Input source](img/input_source.png ){: .input_source}

-1. Tell Gstreamer what Source to record from.
-Go to command line of local box and type `pulsemixer`
+3) Tell Gstreamer what Source to record from.
+Go to command line of local box and type `pulsemixer` Select the Input source, press enter to select as default.

 ![ Pulse Mixer Monitor](img/pulse_mixer.png ){: .pulse_mixer}

 Audio logs will be automatically created in one hour segments.
-To access these audio files, click the downloads button on the Status tab from the player's dashboard.
+To access these audio files, click the `Downloads` button on the Status tab from the player's dashboard.

-<a name="Monitoring-FM-Transmissions"></a>

 ### Monitoring FM Transmission
 {:toc}